reactjs/react.dev/content/docs/forms.md

 Since the `value` attribute is set on our form element, the displayed value will always be `this.state.value`, making the React state the source of truth.
 Since `handleChange` runs on every keystroke to update the React state, the displayed value will update as the user types.

 With a controlled component, the input's value is always driven by the React state.
-While this means you have to type a bit more code, keeping the value in state lets you pass it to other UI elements too, or reset it from other event handlers.
+While this means you have to type a bit more code, you can now pass the value to other UI elements too, or reset it from other event handlers.

 ## The textarea Tag {#the-textarea-tag}